5 money saving tips for new parents

 To avoid buying a whole lot of stuff that your baby rejects, try the free samples given out during baby fairs.
 Most brands would be happy to provide free samples (sometimes in exchange for an email address).

-Or, tap on your network of friends or family whose child may be outgrowing certain items.
+You can also tap on your network of friends or family whose child may be outgrowing certain items.
 Bottles can easily be sterilised and fixed with a new teat, allowing you to see how your child likes that combination before you head for the stores.

 3. Think long-term